-- A. Deliver switches in factory wrapped packaging to the site.
+A. Deliver switches in factory wrapped packaging to the site.
 Handle switches carefully to prevent damage.
 Store in a clean, dry space protected from dirt, water, and physical damage.
-Do not install damaged switches. - 1.4 QUALITY ASSURANCE - A. The manufacturer of switches shall be the same as that of the panelboards. - 1.5 SUBMITTALS - A. Submit catalog cut sheet on each type of disconnect switch to be used on this project.
+Do not install damaged switches.

+A. The manufacturer of switches shall be the same as that of the panelboards.

+A. Submit catalog cut sheet on each type of disconnect switch to be used on this project.
+Submit catalog cut sheet on enclosure locks to be used on this project.

+2.1 CONSTRUCTION

-- 2.1 CONSTRUCTION - A. Switches shall be heavy duty types with visible, quick-make, quick-break blades. - B. Units for 2-speed motors shall be 6-pole in a single enclosure.
+- A. Switches shall be heavy duty types with visible, quick-make, quick-break blades. - B. Units for 2-speed motors shall be 6-pole in a single enclosure.
 Use of two 3-pole units will not be acceptable. - C. Provide ground bus, and where required a solid neutral bus. - D. Switches shall be fusible or nonfusible as denoted on the Drawings or as required by the equipment served from the switch.
-Fusible switches shall have rejection type fuse holders. - E. Terminal lugs shall be rated for 75 degrees Centigrade. - F. Enclosures, unless otherwise noted, shall be NEMA 1 for indoor locations and NEMA 4X for outdoor locations as a minimum.
-All switches mounted outdoors including those noted to be NEMA 3R on drawings shall be heavy duty type 4X, watertight, corrosion resistant. - G. The enclosure shall be interlocked with the switch handle such that the enclosure door or cover cannot be opened with the switch in the "ON" position.
-The switch handle shall be capable of being padlocked in the "OFF" position but not in the "ON" position. - H. Finish for NEMA I units shall be standard baked gray enamel finish over a rust inhibiting phosphate primer. - I. Disconnect switches installed between any variable speed drive type of unit (VFD, AFD, USD, etc.) and its respective motor(s), shall have auxiliary break before break (open) interlock control contact. - J. Disconnect switches installed to disconnect HVAC equipment are to be fusible type with fuses as recommended by HVAC manufacturer.
+Fusible switches shall have rejection type fuse holders. - E. Terminal lugs shall be rated for 75 degrees Centigrade. - F. Enclosures, unless otherwise noted, shall be NEMA 1 for indoor locations and NEMA 3R stainless steel for outdoor locations as a minimum.
+Krydon or fiberglass material may be used in a NEMA 4X application.
+All switches mounted outdoors including those noted to be NEMA 3R on drawings shall be heavy duty type 4X, watertight, corrosion resistant - G. The enclosure shall be interlocked with the switch handle such that the enclosure door or cover cannot be opened with the switch in the "ON" position.
+The switch handle shall be capable of being padlocked in the "OFF" position but not in the "ON" position. - H. Finish for NEMA I units shall be standard baked gray enamel finish over a rust inhibiting phosphate primer. - I. Each disconnect switch shall be provided with a Homac #ELB-2 or similar enclosure lock.
+Homac #ELB-2 is available from Graybar Electric. - J. Disconnect switches installed between any variable speed drive type of unit (VFD, AFD, USD,

+- etc.) and its respective motor(s), shall have auxiliary break before break (open) interlock control contact. - K. Disconnect switches installed to disconnect HVAC equipment are to be fusible type with fuses as recommended by HVAC manufacturer.